Serverless architecture

 Query executors

 Query executors run the logical query plan.
 Whenever possible, the plan is run against a local cache of the chosen cluster data files.
-Otherwise, the executors fetch the chosen cluster data files from blob storage, run the query against the files, and cache the cluster files locally for future queries.
+Otherwise, the executors fetch the chosen cluster data files from object storage, run the query against the files, and cache the cluster files locally for future queries.

-The top_k records from the cluster data files and from the freshness layer are then merged and deduplicated, and final results are returned to the client.
+records from the cluster data files and from the freshness layer are then merged and deduplicated, and final results are returned to the client.